National Alliance of Russian Solidarists: Membership

-Counter-revolutionary activity
+Anti-Soviet activity

 The NTS believed that force was the only means by which the Soviet regime could be toppled, and that an internal revolution was the best means for this.

 The group made several attempts at sending its people into the USSR illegally before, during, and after World War II for the purpose of creating an underground revolutionary force in Soviet Russia.
 The organization, despite the support of foreign intelligence agencies, could not match the powerful network of the OGPU and NKVD.
 The pre and post war attempts were the least successful, often ending in shootouts with the Soviet authorities, or capture.
 The war period was the most successful, although there were a high number of casualties who either suffered at the hands of the German Gestapo, or sleeper cells which were uncovered by the Soviet secret police.

-The NTS was also actively involved in the Russian Liberation Movement during the war.
+During the Cold War, multiple individuals traveling from the West to the Soviet Union as tourists were arrested with Soviet authorities alleging NTS involvement.
+Examples included Gerald Brooke in 1965, Nicolas Brocks-Sokolov in 1967, and Edward Chick in 1983.

+Some members of the organization had served in German intelligence and propaganda structures during the Second World War.

 William Blum has claimed in "Killing Hope" that the CIA worked with the Russian exile anti-communist group National Alliance of Russian Solidarists (NTS) in covert operations inside the Soviet Union.
 Blum claims the CIA covertly trained, equipped, armed and financed the NTS out of West Germany and secretly dropped their operatives as paratroopers into Soviet territory.
 From there, Blum claims these groups engaged in actions such as assassinations, stealing documents, derailing trains, wrecking bridges and sabotaging power plants and weapons factories.
 The Soviet Union claimed it caught about two dozen of these operatives, including a former Nazi collaborator, and subsequently had them executed.

-The organization adopted a new strategy after the war called the "molecular theory" of revolution, where Soviet citizens were urged (via propaganda literature and radio messages) to create "molecular revolutionary groups" no larger than three people in size in order to minimize the risk of infiltration.
-These groups were to keep in contact with the NTS center which was located in Frankfurt, Germany.
-At a ripe moment, the center would coordinate the activity of the molecules and create a revolutionary army out of them.

-The NTS's "Closed Sector", the coordination center for underground revolutionary activity, was dissolved in 1991 after the fall of the Soviet Union.